LegumeFederation/cvitjs/README.md

 **Popover customization** The box that pops up when clicking on a glyph in the image can be customized by editing `ui/cvit_assets/src/templates/Popover.js.`

+**Help box customizations** The text in in-app help can be customized.
+Edit the files `ui/src/Components/HelpTopcs.`

 **Note:** Configuration settings in `ui/src/Components/DefaultConfiguration.js` override CViTjs equivalent configuration settings, for example, ruler tic interval.

 ### Docker Setup